yenicapotediaz/k2/Documentation/security/README.md

 1. Certificates
 To use dex for auth, passing dex ca certificates is required.
 But there is size limitation using cloud-init with AWS.
-Now it just use same CA what kube apiserver uses.
+Now it just uses the same CA as the kube apiserver uses.
 Need another channel for passing it from given services to each VM instances.

 And to find/set dex services configuration like issuer URL.